 There is a wide variety of OCR software available.
 While they all share the ability to convert images of machine printed (not handwritten) text or numbers into an editable format, the various software often have different features, accuracy, prices, and language options.

-Hebrew OCR, which is the ability to convert Hebrew scripts to editable formats, is a relatively new option that many OCR software still do not support it out of the box.
+Hebrew OCR, which gives an ability to convert Hebrew scripts to editable formats, is a relatively new option that many OCR software still do not support it out of the box.
 ReadIRIS was the first major OCR application to offer support for Hebrew optical character recognition on the PC platform.
 More recently, ABBYY FineReader has introduced an option for Hebrew OCR in version 11.